Sending your child off to college can be scary! Here is some general OU / Norman information to help ease your worries.

 Parents and guardians are encouraged to attend New Sooner Orientation (NSO) with their student.
 During NSO we will have focused parent and family sessions.
 Registration will open April 1 for the Parent and Family Sessions at parents.ou.edu.

 Students enroll in classes during their New Sooner Orientation (NSO) Day over the summer.
-Before a student can schedule their NSO, a student must sumbit their enrollment commitment, complete online trainings, and finish the New Sooner Survey.
-Some students come a day early for Camp Crimson or schedule an appointment over the phone if they cannot travel to campus, but we recommend doing it in person.
+Before a student can schedule their NSO, a student must sumbit their enrollment deposit, complete online trainings, and finish the New Sooner Survey.
 Finally, have your student come prepared with questions and ideas about what they're looking for in an OU degree.
 For more information, visit the New Sooner Orientation page.

 Academic support is available through scholarships, free Action Tutoring, The Writing Center, academic advising, placement tests, faculty mentoring, freshman transition programs and a student learning center geared toward helping freshman succeed.
 Once accepted into OU, all students are placed in University College.
 The purpose of University College is to give students a central home that assists with their transition into college.
 All of these resources and more can be found on the University College page.

 Freshman have the opportunity to live on campus in any of our residence halls.
 Have your student complete the housing contact found here as soon as possible, as room assignments are based on priority.
 Your student can request a roommate, but not a suitemate.
 They also cannot select which tower, only their floor type preference.
 Assignments should be sent out late June or early July, so be sure to have them check their OU email.
 For more information on residence halls and campus dining, visit the Housing & Food Services page.